HoangDang04/Conway-Game-of-Life-Demoscene/README.md

 This project implements a **Conway’s Game of Life demoscene** on a Tiny Tapeout ASIC.
 The design uses VGA output to visualize evolving patterns seeded with **University of Waterloo-themed pixel art** and optionally produces PWM audio output.

-> 🙏 Thank you to [Tiny Tapeout](https://tinytapeout.com) for providing the framework that makes this project possible.
+>  Thank you to [Tiny Tapeout](https://tinytapeout.com) for providing the framework that makes this project possible and John Long as an instructor of the course 298A.

+# Author: Hoang Dang, Adam Spyridakis
 ---

 ## Project Outline